SPIRAL: Self-Play on Zero-Sum Games Incentivizes Reasoning via Multi-Agent Multi-Turn Reinforcement Learning¶

 - Analysis of transfer mechanisms remains post-hoc and qualitative, lacking rigorous theoretical explanation.

-- Gains on already highly optimized instruct models are limited (Llama-3.1-8B-Instruct: only +2.0).
+- Gains are limited on highly optimized instruct models (Llama-3.1-8B-Instruct showed only +2.0).

 Related Work & Insights¶

-- LLM RL Reasoning: OpenAI o1, DeepSeek-R1, GRPO (Shao et al., 2024)
+- LLM RL Reasoning: OpenAI o1, DeepSeek-R1, GRPO (Shao et al., 2024).

-- LLM Self-Play: SPAG (Cheng et al., 2024) — single-game offline; Absolute Zero (Zhao et al., 2025) — single-turn programming
+- LLM Self-Play: SPAG (Cheng et al., 2024) single-game offline; Absolute Zero (Zhao et al., 2025) single-turn coding.

-- LLMs in Games: RAGEN (Wang et al., 2025b), ViGaL (Xie et al., 2025b)
+- LLMs in Games: RAGEN (Wang et al., 2025b), ViGaL (Xie et al., 2025b).

 Rating¶

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ — 4 model families × 8 reasoning benchmarks × detailed ablations × CoT analysis
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ — 4 model families × 8 reasoning benchmarks × detailed ablations × CoT analysis.